kscr70/WearableComputing_Project/CodeBook.md

 More information about the data files and and features are available from the `README.txt` and in the `features_info.txt` files in the [original data](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/).
 The text from each of those files is also available at the bottom of this Code Book.

+##Data Processing Steps

+1. The zipped data files were download from the [Getting and Cleaning Data course project page](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ).
+The files were extracted and the "UCI HAR Dataset" folder was placed into the R working directory.

+2. The data files listed above were read into data frames.

+3.  appropiate column headers were added to the data sets.

+4.  **Combine all Data**
+        *  The training data and corresponding subject id's and activity id's were combined to create a single training data table.
+        *  The test data and corresponding subject id's and activity id's were combined into a single test data table.
+        *  The training and test data sets were then combined into a single large data frame.

+5. Select only the features of mean and standard deviation.

+6. Convert the activity variable into a factor with descriptive activity names.

+7. Create the independent tidy data set with the average of each variable for each activity and each subject(melt and dcast require the reshape2 package).

+8. Write the final tide data set to the `tidy.txt` file.

 ##The README file from the downloaded data.